 How to detect cryptocurrency miners

 The first indicator of a possible cryptocurrency mining exploit is an increased resource consumption.
-As resource consumption can spike CPU utilization to 100%, the presence of miners slows down workloads or applications that are running; these workloads or applications might even stop working altogether because of high CPU usage.
+As resource consumption can spike CPU utilisation to 100%, the presence of miners slows down workloads or applications that are running; these workloads or applications might even stop working altogether because of high CPU usage.
 Customers and CSPs should inspect such instances to determine any evidence of cryptocurrency mining.

-It is also advisable to keep an eye on your organization’s cloud expenses.
+It is also advisable to keep an eye on your organisation’s cloud expenses.
 Since there is a notable increase in CPU usage, the cost resulting from workloads running at 100% CPU can increase by up to 600% with on-demand pricing, as we discuss in one of our research papers.
 It’s important to note that this can scale very quickly depending on the number of compromised workloads for the purpose of mining cryptocurrency.
 This is why any abrupt increase in your cloud monthly expenses should be investigated and treated with urgency and care.
 Keep in mind that threat actors are also putting thresholds on their miners to stay under the radar, as we’ve demonstrated on Figure 3.

-Ultimately, we recommend that organizations regularly check and monitor their GitHub Actions for any signs of abuse, as early detection of possible exploits in your cloud environment is key.
+Ultimately, we recommend that organisations regularly check and monitor their GitHub Actions for any signs of abuse, as early detection of possible exploits in your cloud environment is key.
 It is also important to ensure that none of the following known cryptocurrency-mining pools and servers and cryptocurrency wallets are present in your GHA:

 Trend Micro Solutions

 An ounce of prevention is always better than a pound of cure, which is why it is recommended to opt for security solutions that provide comprehensive protection for your system to keep this and other threats at bay.